 Start walking soon after surgery.
 Begin your everyday activities as soon as you feel up to it.
 Move around the house, shower, and use the stairs at home during the first week.
 If it hurts when you do something, stop doing that activity.

 You may be able to drive after 7 to 10 days if you are not taking narcotic pain medicines.
-DO NOT do any heavy lifting or straining for the first 1 to 2 weeks after surgery.
+Do not do any heavy lifting or straining for the first 1 to 2 weeks after surgery.
 If you lift or strain and feel any pain or pulling on the incisions, avoid that activity.

 You may be able to go back to a desk job within a few weeks.
 It can take up to 6 to 8 weeks to get your normal energy level back.

 Your doctor will prescribe pain medicines for you to use at home.
 If you are taking pain pills 3 or 4 times a day, try taking them at the same times each day for 3 to 4 days.
 They may work better this way.
 Ask your surgeon about taking acetaminophen (Tylenol) or ibuprofen for pain instead of narcotic pain medicine.

 Try getting up and moving around if you are having some pain in your belly.
 This may ease your pain.